 \subsection{Functional Applications Revealed by Motif Connectivity}

 The material–motif network provides a screening framework for identifying candidate compounds for targeted applications by exploiting connectivity through shared structural motifs.
 For motifs with known functionality, materials containing those motifs are collected, and an application-specific sub-network is constructed.
+In the material-motif network, clustering indicates that many materials share overlapping sets of motifs rather than the isolated motifs.
 Within each sub-network, clusters of previously studied materials are located, and their nearest neighbors within the same motif neighborhoods suggest additional candidate materials.
-Identified materials for solar cells, transparent conducting oxides (TCOs), superconductors, and battery electrodes are shown in \textbf{Figure 3}.
+Identified materials for solar cells, transparent conducting oxides (TCOs), superconductors, and battery electrodes are shown in \textbf{Figure}~\ref{fig:application}.

 Motifs \ce{VO4} tetrahedra, \ce{MnO6} octahedra, and \ce{TiO6} octahedra are studied for applications in solar energy conversion.
-Clusters of photovoltaic and photocatalytic materials emerge when these motif-based materials are linked by other functional motifs shown in Figure 3a (e.g., \ce{BiVO4}, \ce{$\beta$-Mn2V2O7} photoanodes and \ce{BaTiO3}, \ce{TiO2}, \ce{MnO2} photocatalysts).\cite{elaouni2023bismuth, xu2023photocatalytic, meng2023topotactic, yan2017solar, dhull2023overview, hassan2023comparative, jiao2016electronic, navarrete2025fundamentals, da2008rules, de2025titanium} The tetrahedral \ce{VO4} motif forms a band-structure scaffold for modification by additional elements in ternary compounds.
-In \ce{BiVO4}, hybridization between O–\textit{2p} and Bi–\textit{6s} states perturbs the V–\textit{3d}/O–\textit{2p} manifold, tuning the valence band and bandgap to values suitable for photoanode application.
-Occurrence of these motifs across photoanodes and photocatalysts suggests that local structural units can be reused as practical design rules for optoelectronic function.
-The similar motif-based design rules can be used to screen candidate materials for photodetectors and transparent conducting oxides.\cite{de2025titanium, o1991low, ellmer2012past, abbas2018all, saxena2024all, al2024metal, tsubota2025recent, deng20252d, nematov2024titanium, nadolska2022insight}
+Clusters of photovoltaic and photocatalytic materials emerge when these motif-based materials are linked by other functional motifs shown in \textbf{Figure}~\ref{fig:application}a (e.g., \ce{BiVO4}, \ce{$\beta$-Mn2V2O7} photoanodes and \ce{BaTiO3}, \ce{TiO2}, \ce{MnO2} photocatalysts) \cite{elaouni2023bismuth, xu2023photocatalytic, meng2023topotactic, yan2017solar, dhull2023overview, hassan2023comparative, jiao2016electronic, navarrete2025fundamentals, da2008rules, de2025titanium}.
+The tetrahedral \ce{VO4} motif forms a band-structure scaffold for modification by additional elements in ternary compounds.
+In \ce{BiVO4}, hybridization between O–\textit{2p} and Bi–\textit{6s} states perturbs the V–\textit{3d}/O–\textit{2p} manifold, tuning the valence band and band gap to values suitable for photoanode application.
+Occurrence of these motifs suggests that local structural units can be used as practical design rules for optoelectronic applications.
+The similar motif-based design rules can be used to screen candidate materials for photodetectors and transparent conducting oxides \cite{de2025titanium, o1991low, ellmer2012past, abbas2018all, saxena2024all, al2024metal, tsubota2025recent, deng20252d, nematov2024titanium, nadolska2022insight}.